 Thank you.

-If I could, just uh one interjection.
+If I could, just one interjection.

-Um but there's that's a misnomer, is it not?
+But that's a misnomer, is it not?

-There's not these NATO countries are not paying bills to the United States as sometimes is projected.
+These NATO countries are not paying bills to the United States as sometimes is projected.

-Is that a is that correct?
+Is that correct?

-Um there is a NATO common fund that is contributed to by every nation, and the United States is by far the largest contributor to that fund.
+There is a NATO common fund that is contributed to by every nation, and the United States is by far the largest contributor to that fund.

-And then there are uh monies that are paid for nations to raise their own militaries and to defend themselves.
+And then there are monies that are paid for nations to raise their own militaries and to defend themselves.

 That's correct.